google/bigwheels/docs/building_and_running.md

 # Building BigWheels
-The recommended build system is CMake.
+The recommended build system is CMake (version 3.20 and above).
 This repo supports both in-tree, and out-of-tree builds.
 The recommended generator is `Visual Studio 2019` for Windows and `Ninja` for Linux, but others are also supported.

 Binaries are written to `<build-dir>/bin` and libraries to `<build-dir>/lib`.